 Join us for the kickoff of the first annual Tout-Monde Festival presented by the Cultural Services of the French Embassy in partnership with France Florida Foundation for the Arts.
-The festival opens with The World of Edouard Glissant: Relevance and Meaning in Politics and Art, an art talk by Patrick Chamoiseau and Dr. Michael Dash, followed by Heteronomonde, a performance by Léna Blou & Schwarz-Bart.
+The festival opens with The World of Edouard Glissant: Relevance and Meaning in Politics and Art, an art talk by Patrick Chamoiseau and Dr. Michael Dash, followed by Solar, a performance by Léna Blou & Schwarz-Bart as part of Hétéronomonde, the first edition of the festival curated by Claire Tancons and Johanna Auguiac.
 That evening, also enjoy a DJ set by Brother Dan (Terrestrial Funk) on the terrace.

 "Tout-Monde" reflects on the relationship between territories, cultures, and individuals with multiple roots in one "whole world", a concept introduced by the Caribbean scholar Èdouard Glissant.
 The Tout-Monde Festival presents contemporary artistic, cultural and intellectual practices of the Antilles, continental and diasporic Caribbean context.

 J. Michael Dash, born in Trinidad, has worked extensively on Haitian literature and French Caribbean writers, especially Edouard Glissant, whose works, The Ripening (1985), Caribbean Discourse (1989), and Monsieur Toussaint (2005), he has translated into English.
 After 21 years at the University of the West Indies, Jamaica, where he was Professor of Francophone Literature and Chair of Modern Languages, he is now Professor of French at New York University after having been Director of the Africana Studies Program.
 His publications include Literature and Ideology in Haiti (1981), Haiti and the United States (1988), Edouard Glissant (1995), The Other America: Caribbean Literature in a New World Context (1998).